syncfusion-content/javascript-docs/js/Diagram/Node.md

 **Node Constraints**

-You can enable or disable certain behaviors of Nodes by using `Node`’s `constraints` property.
+You can enable or disable certain behaviors of Nodes by using `Node`'s `constraints` property.

 <table>
 <tr>